sadi-c/DevOps-Concepts/README.md

 Flask’s the main focus within APIs concerns the routing and flow of information.

-We begin the process by importing flask and necessary connecting files, defining our ‘app’ within the init.py / blog.py file and creating a Flask application.
+We begin the process by importing flask and necessary connecting files, defining our ‘app’ within the init.py / blog.py file and create a Flask application.

     app = flask.Flask(__name__)
     app.config["DEBUG"] = True